couleur-tweak-tips/CTT/docs/video/smoothie/installation.md

     In `%APPDATA%\Microsoft\Windows\SendTo` make a shortcut to <smoothie-rs-folder\bin\smoothie-rs.exe> with add a space and ` --tui -i`

-    If Smoothie is crashing on you, add the `-v` argument (that'd be ` -v --tui -i`) after the executable's path to enable verbose logging to see what's wrong
+    If Smoothie is crashing on you, add the `-v` argument (that'd be ` -v --tui -i`) after the smoothie-rs executable's path to enable verbose logging to see what's wrong

     Video tutorial: